 Skip to main content

-Sangria is traditionally a Spanish cocktail, made from mixing wine (either white or red) with fruit juices.
+Sangria is traditionally a Spanish cocktail that’s made by mixing wine (either white or red) with fruit juices.
 The combinations are endless, and people have been enjoying countless versions of this delicious drink for ages.
-One of the fun elements of this punch is that it can be totally customized according to the season.
+One of the fun elements of this punch is that it can be customized according to the season.
 In the summer, a sweet white wine like Riesling is delicious when combined with warm-weather fruits like pineapples, mangos, watermelon, or berries.
-In colder months, a zippy Pinot Noir can be mixed with winter fruits such as cranberries and clementines, spiced with cloves or ginger.
+In colder months, a zippy pinot noir can be mixed with winter fruits such as cranberries and clementines, spiced with cloves or ginger.

-But this time of year, when leaves are changing, temperatures are only just starting to cool, and there are so many gorgeous and delicious fall fruits available, this sangria recipe is the absolute best.
+But this time of year, when leaves are changing, temperatures are only just starting to cool, and there are so many gorgeous and delicious fall fruits available, these sangria recipes are the absolute best.

 (From Inspired by Charm)

 This recipe also calls for a cinnamon simple syrup.
-Simple syrup is a wonderful ingredient used often in cocktails and desserts.
+Simple syrup is a wonderful ingredient used often in cocktails, as well as desserts.
 It’s essentially just equal parts sugar and water, cooked down together until they form a sweet “syrup.”
 This syrup can be flavored with basically anything.
 In this case, it’s cinnamon.
 But feel free to experiment with different flavors like orange, mint, rosemary, lavender, or lemon, to name just a few.
 Use these syrups to moisten cakes, sweeten your coffee, dress up a fruit salad, and of course, mix into cocktails.

 You can store your simple syrups in a glass jar in the fridge for about a month.
 When they start to get cloudy, it’s time to toss them.